Super-Badmen-Viper/NSMusicS/README.md

 ![Frame 1](https://github.com/user-attachments/assets/3b36ad41-2ec4-4c17-850f-072fe309430e)
 <div style="display: flex; align-items: center;">
     <div>
-        <h2>NSMusicS</h2>
+        <h2>NSMusicS | 九歌音乐</h2>
         <p>
-            A local music software that is expected to support multiple platforms with AI capabilities and multimodal features.<br>
+            A local/server music software that is expected to support multiple platforms with AI capabilities and multimodal features.<br>
         </p>
         <p>
             The current development phase is to develop an Elecetron cross platform music software that is compatible with Navichrome and has a beautiful UI, and to simultaneously develop music artificial intelligence and streaming services as cloud services for NSMusicS